-Purpose of the ROD 1.
-Certifies the remedy selection process was carried out in accordance with CERCLA and the National Contingency Plan (NCP);

-- 2. Summarizes the technical rational and background information - 3.
+Purpose of the ROD

+- 1. Certifies the remedy selection process was carried out in accordance with CERCLA and the National Contingency Plan (NCP); - 2.
+Summarizes the technical rational and background information - 3.
 Provides technical information which outlines remedial action objectives and cleanup levels - 4.
 Key Communication tool for the public on what is the remedy and why it was selected

-Section 6.1.1 of the ROD guidance states that the ROD documents the selected remedial action for a site or operable unit.
+A Guide to Preparing Superfund Proposed Plans, Records of Decision, and Other Remedy Selection Decision Documents (EPA, 1999) (1999 ROD guidance), Section 6.1.1 states that the ROD documents the selected remedial action for a site or operable unit.
 It is prepared by the lead agency in consultations with the support agency.

 The ROD serves as:

-- Legal document that certifies the remedy selection process was carried out in accordance with CERCLA and, to the extent practicable, the National Contingency Plan (NCP) - Substantive summary of the technical rational and background information contained in the Administrative Record file

-- Technical document that provides information necessary for determining the conceptual engineering components, and which outlines the remedial action objectives and cleanup levels for the Selected Remedy - Key Communication tool for the public that explains the contamination problems the remedy seeks to address and the rationale for its selection
+- 1. Legal document that certifies the remedy selection process was carried out in accordance with CERCLA and, to the extent practicable, the National Contingency Plan (NCP) - 2.
+Substantive summary of the technical rational and background information contained in the Administrative Record file - 3.
+Technical document that provides information necessary for determining the conceptual engineering components, and which outlines the remedial action objectives and cleanup levels for the Selected Remedy - 4.
+Key Communication tool for the public that explains the contamination problems the remedy seeks to address and the rationale for its selection